Laurie Fisher, Interim Director of Education and Engagement

 BSI has completed it’s school year.
 Please check back for announcement about the upcoming 2020-2021 school year.

 At Beit Sefer Ivri, our students share celebrations and life cycle events, have the opportunity to develop a personal connection to God, and discover the beauty of Judaism.
 They express the Jewish values they learn in their personal behavior while building basic skills.
 Our Morot and Morim (teachers) make afterschool learning fun while helping students to build competency in reading from the Torah and leading services.
 Each child’s connection to Judaism is fostered through engaging learning and exposure to Jewish role models.
 We welcome children ages Pre-K through B’nai Mitzvah to join us on Wednesday afternoons.

 Machanooga has gone virtual!
 You can follow this link at 10:00 am on Sundays to join remotely.

 On Sundays, we join together as a larger community, both BZ and Mizpah Congregations together, to focus on Jewish values while learning in an engaging and fun atmosphere.
 Machanooga, combining Machane (camp) and Chattanooga, begins each week with Shirah, energetic Jewish songs, and Hebrew vocabulary.
 We end the day with Chugim (electives), active personal exploration of living the values learned.
 Learn more here.

-Shabbat morning services are temporarily suspended until May 11, at which time we will evaluate the situation.
+Shabbat morning services, including Youth Shabbat are temporarily suspended until May 11, at which time we will evaluate the situation.

 Join us as we show off the future as our youth lead services, read Torah, and share their thoughts.
 We’ll induct new members into the Ashrei Academy, honor our graduates, thank our teachers and celebrate our young members and their Judaism.
 Contact Laurie Fisher for more information.